gauravb2503/VUE-MICRO-FES/README.md

 This project demonstrates a microfrontend architecture using Vite modern federation.
 It consists of three modules: Container, Products, and Cart.
 The Container application consumes the Products and Cart modules.
 The application uses Pinia for store management and a Pub/Sub pattern for communication between modules.

+## Note
+- For Javascript support, you can stay with the master branch, here application is configured for JS.
+- For TypeScript support, you can switch to the feature/typescript-support, Here application is configured for TS.

 ## Project Structure

 - `container/`: Container application module.